Jake Van Tubbergen: Imortal Albufeira

 In 2023–24, he played for Imortal Albufeira of the Liga Portuguesa de Basquetebol, with whom he signed on December 12, 2023.
 Van Tubbergen averaged 19.4 points (2nd in the league) and 7.6 rebounds (9th) per game, while shooting .548 from the field and .478 (4th) from the three point line.
 He received the 2024 Eurobasket.com All-Portuguese Liga Betclic Second Team Award.

 Ironi Ness Ziona

 Van Tubbergen signed to play for Ironi Ness Ziona of the Israeli Basketball Premier League.

 Peristeri

 On June 26, 2025, Van Tubbergen signed with Peristeri of the Greek Basketball League.
+On December 11th, he received a Hoops Agents Player of the Week award.
+He had a double-double of 19 points and 11 rebounds.